d4min/multinational-retail-data-centralisation/README.md

 ```
 ## Milestone 2 Task 5

-Task 5 is concerned with retrieving the store data throught the use of an API, cleaning and storing it in the postgres database.
+Task 5 is concerned with retrieving the store data through the use of an API, cleaning and storing it in the postgres database.

 - Created the method 'list_number_of_stores' in the DataExtractor class which sends a GET request to the endpoint storing the number of stores there are.
 Through this I will know how many stores need to be extracted from the API.